confluentinc/examples/clients/cloud/rust/README.md

 * If you are running on Confluent Cloud, you must have access to a [Confluent Cloud](https://www.confluent.io/confluent-cloud/?utm_source=github&utm_medium=demo&utm_campaign=ch.examples_type.community_content.clients-ccloud) cluster

 # Example 1: Hello World!
-In this example, the producer writes data to a Kafka topic in Confluent Cloud.
+In this example, the producer writes data to a Kafka topic.
 Each record has a key representing a username (e.g. `alice`) and a value.
-The consumer reads the same topic from Confluent Cloud.
+The consumer reads the same topic.

 1. Build the producer and consumer binaries: